zovajs/zova/zova-docs/guide/techniques/css-in-js/css.md

 - Use `@Use` to inject the Bean instance

-## $class
+## $css

 Since the default global style bean can be used extensively across different bean instances.
-To simplify the code, Zova injects a `$class` object into the `BeanBase` base class, so that global styles can be directly accessed through `this.$css` in any bean instance
+To simplify the code, Zova injects a `$css` object into the `BeanBase` base class, so that global styles can be directly accessed through `this.$css` in any bean instance

 ```typescript
 export class RenderTest extends BeanRenderBase {